 Shortly after the attacks of September 11, Jim introduced the PATRIOT Act in the House as a method to help keep America safe by enhancing the tools our law enforcement officials could use to thwart another terrorist attack.
 President George W. Bush signed the PATRIOT Act into law in October, 2001.
 Following revelations of the National Security Agency’s bulk collection of data and the misinterpretation of Section 215 of the PATRIOT Act, Jim authored the USA FREEDOM Act – bipartisan, bicameral, and comprehensive legislation to rein in abuse, put an end to bulk collection, increase the transparency of the Foreign Intelligence Surveillance Court, and ensure the proper balance between national security and privacy is struck.
 The USA FREEDOM Act was signed into law May, 2015.

 He was instrumental in the passing of the Child Abduction Prevention Act, which President Bush signed into law in 2003.
-This law enhanced the AMBER Alert system, strengthened penalties against kidnappers and aids law enforcement in protecting children.
+This law enhanced the AMBER Alert system, strengthened penalties against kidnappers, and aids law enforcement in protecting children.

 He also introduced the Adam Walsh Child Protection and Safety Act.
-This Act, which is now law, expanded coverage of the national sex offender registry, mandates the collection of DNA from sex offenders and forces states to comply with strict requirements to keep the information of sex offenders current.
+This Act, which is now law, expanded coverage of the national sex offender registry, mandates the collection of DNA from sex offenders, and forces states to comply with strict requirements to keep the information of sex offenders current.

-In 1977, Jim married Cheryl Warren, of Green Bay, Wisconsin a staunch advocate for the rights of the disabled.
-They have two adult children, Frank and Bob.
-In his free time, Jim enjoys watching the Packers and reading.
+In 1977, Jim married Cheryl Warren of Green Bay, Wisconsin – a staunch advocate for the rights of the disabled.
+Together, they have two adult children, Frank and Bob, and one grandson, Kevin.
+In his free time, Jim enjoys watching the Green Bay Packers and reading.